DoctorLogicProduct/DoctorLogicProduct.github.io/_posts/2022-05-13-How to Optimize Before-and-After Photo Galleries for Medical SEO.md

 ---
 post_title: How to Optimize Before-and-After Photo Galleries for Medical SEO
-date: 2022-05-09T05:00:00.000+00:00
+date: 2022-05-09T05:00:00.000Z
 post_author: DoctorLogic Employee
 tags: []
+post_intro: >-
-post_intro: Medical providers have long known that great before-and-after photos have incredible value.
+  Medical providers have long known that great before-and-after photos have incredible value.
 As soon as a patient enters their website, they see proof of concrete results.
 The positive impact of photo galleries on new patients cannot be underestimated.
-post_image: "/uploads/shutterstock_133497908.jpg"
+post_image: /uploads/shutterstock_133497908.jpg
+post_highlight: >-
-post_highlight: Medical providers have long known that great before-and-after photos have incredible value.
+  Medical providers have long known that great before-and-after photos have incredible value.
 As soon as a patient enters their website, they see proof of concrete results.
 The positive impact of photo galleries on new patients cannot be underestimated.
 post_type:
   - blog
 product:
   - website management
+_template: post_template
 ---

 ## **How to Optimize Before-and-After Photo Galleries for Medical SEO**

 Medical providers have long known that great [before-and-after photos](https://doctorlogic.com/blog/increase-traffic-conversions.html) have incredible value.
 As soon as a patient enters their website, they see proof of concrete results.
 The positive impact of photo galleries on new patients _cannot_ be underestimated.